 - Some basic civil customer service wouldn’t be bad

-When I shared this criteria with a Dutch friend of mine who’d lived in Amsterdam for quite some time, she nearly died laughing.
+When I shared these criteria with a Dutch friend of mine who’d lived in Amsterdam for quite some time, she nearly died laughing.
 “Where do you think you are?
-This isn’t New York or London, if those are your criteria you won’t find them at dentists in Amsterdam”.
+This isn’t New York or London if those are your criteria you won’t find them at dentists in Amsterdam”.
 I’m pleased to say that I was able to prove her wrong.

 A dental practice with flexible opening hours in Amsterdam

 After asking around amongst some friends, I discovered Lassus Tandartsen.
 Incredible as it may seem now, I was shocked to discover that they open Monday to Friday from seven thirty in the morning till ten at night.
 Even more surprising was that they are also open during the weekend as well.
-A dentists in Amsterdam that realises that they are in the twenty first century!
+A dentist in Amsterdam that realises that they are in the twenty-first century!